Informative Industry Sources (Self-Pub & Traditional):

 Booktrakr: track your digital sales, bestseller rank & more

-TechSurgeons: One stop shop for hosting & website design (specializes in author sites)
+TechSurgeons: Hosting & website design (specializes in author sites)

 Anti Social: Shut off social media or internet for a specific time to focus on work